How to use ChatGPT for business: the operator setup guide

 Step 3: Build the integration

-For email: Zapier or Make connects Gmail to ChatGPT via the API.
+For email.
+Zapier or Make connects Gmail to ChatGPT via the API.
 Incoming email triggers ChatGPT, which generates a draft and adds it to Gmail drafts for review.
-Setup time: 2 to 3 hours with Zapier.
+Setup time is 2 to 3 hours with Zapier.

-For WhatsApp: WhatsApp Business API connects to ChatGPT via a middleware layer.
-Incoming messages trigger ChatGPT, which generates a draft response or sends automatically based on your rules.
-Setup time: 1 to 3 days depending on the complexity of the rules.
+For WhatsApp.
+The WhatsApp Business API connects to ChatGPT through a middleware layer.
+Incoming messages trigger a draft response, or an automatic send based on your rules.
+Setup time is 1 to 3 days depending on rule complexity.

-For a support ticket system: Most helpdesks (Intercom, Zendesk, Freshdesk) have Zapier integrations.
-Incoming tickets trigger ChatGPT triage and draft.
-Setup time: 3 to 5 hours.
+For a support ticket system.
+Most helpdesks, including Intercom, Zendesk, and Freshdesk, have Zapier integrations.
+Incoming tickets trigger ChatGPT triage and a draft.
+Setup time is 3 to 5 hours.

-For CRM: Salesforce and HubSpot both have Zapier integrations.
-Trigger on new lead, generate a qualification score and a first outreach draft, add to the CRM record.
-Setup time: 3 to 5 hours.
+For CRM.
+Salesforce and HubSpot both have Zapier integrations.
+Trigger on a new lead, generate a qualification score and a first outreach draft, and add it to the CRM record.
+Setup time is 3 to 5 hours.

 Step 4: Test before going live